sumit-03/camera-app-type2/README.md

 # MyCamera
-App build for using the default camera application.
+App used the default camera application installed in phone.